Touche pas à mon poste !

 Touche pas à mon poste!
-(TPMP), literally "Don't Touch My TV Set!", is a French live television talk show.
-It is broadcast on C8 and produced by H Productions.
-The show, hosted by Cyril Hanouna, deals with media news; it is broadcast from Monday to Friday at 8:30 p.m.
+(TPMP), literally "Don't Touch My TV Set!", was a French live television talk show that ran from 2010 to 2025.
+First broadcast on France 4, it moved to D8 (which became C8) from 2012 until the network lost its license.
+It was produced by H Productions.
+Hosted by Cyril Hanouna, the show was controversial, generating record sanctions of €7.6 million.

 History

 Hanouna created "H Productions" in March 2010 to produce his own TV program.
 In 2010 he created the talk show "TPMP" which was first broadcast on France 4.
 In May 2012, Touche pas à mon poste! was transferred to the new channel, D8.
-The program offers a new formula, with new sequences led by Camille Combal, or Bertrand Chameroy accompanied by Nicolas Bouvard and occasionally Vincent Desagnat.
-The show is now presented by Cyril Hanouna from Monday to Friday.
+The program offered a new formula, with new sequences led by Camille Combal, or Bertrand Chameroy accompanied by Nicolas Bouvard and occasionally Vincent Desagnat.

+On July 24, 2024 Arcom announced the non-renewal of C8's digital terrestrial license, citing TPMP's various controversies over the years.